SuperMarioOfficial/KOSINT-Vagrant/README.md

-# How to access this machine
+# Instruction to use the box
 ```
     vagrant box add mindwarelab/kosint
     vagrant up